2017 Season Begins

-We are ready to sign up members for the 2016 season.
+We are ready to sign up members for the 2017 season.
 Shares cost $425 for 24 weeks.
-Working shares, requiring 5 days of 3 hours throughout the season, are $350.
 We sell a limited number of shares.
 Reserve your share with a deposit of at least half the cost.
-The balance is due by the first harvest on May 14th.
+Call first to make sure we are not full: (810)793-2511.
+The balance is due by the first harvest on May 18th.
 Make checks out to Robin Mallor.
-Send or bring to Three Roods Farm/4281 Our Acres Drive/Columbiaville 48421
+Send or bring to Three Roods Farm/4281 Our Acres Drive/Columbiaville 48421.

 Our Marketing Plan

 We sell our organic vegetables and fruits according to a marketing model called Community Supported Agriculture, or CSA.
 In the CSA model, you buy an annual share of our production, rather than make retail purchases for single items.
 Paying in advance gives us our budget and our production goals for the coming season.
 It also guarantees that all our produce is sold.
 In return, we provide you with a continuous supply of seasonal vegetables and fruits, harvested at their peak of ripeness, and grown in a manner respectful of both the consumer and the earth.

 Beginning May 18th, we harvest on Thursday mornings from 9AM to Noon.
 This year a share is $425.
 Members pick up their shares any time after noon on Thursday.
 Since we do not deliver, we connect subscribers who live near each other so they can bring the share bags back for each other.
 That way, everyone doesn’t need to come to the farm each week.
 This is especially appreciated by our members who live a far distance from the farm.
 It builds community.
 Members who live nearby may prefer to pick up their own share bags each week.

 Those interested in becoming CSA members should contact Robin and place a deposit as soon as possible.